 Interstitial cystitis is a painful condition of the bladder.
 It causes the bladder wall to be tender and easily irritated.
 This leads to uncomfortable symptoms.
 Interstitial cystitis is chronic (ongoing).
 This means it has no cure.
 But you can manage the symptoms to help you feel better.

 Your bladder stores urine until it’s passed out of the body.
 It is not clear what causes interstitial cystitis.
 However, doctors note some changes in the bladder that may be responsible.
-The protective lining that keeps urine away from your bladder walls seems to become thinner.
-The walls seem to stiffen and harden so your bladder can’t expand to hold urine.
+The protective lining that keeps urine away from your bladder walls seems to thin and stiffen.
+This makes it hard for the bladder to expand to hold urine.
 During certain tests, doctors may see pinpoints of bleeding (glomerulations) on your bladder wall.
-In rare cases, health care providers may also find a crater (called a Hunner ulcer).
+In rare cases, healthcare providers may also find a crater (called a Hunner ulcer).

 Symptoms in women may get worse during their period.
 Symptoms may go away for a time (remission), but they often come back again.
 Symptoms include: